Account

 Do you have a separate home office or use a dedicated space in your home to work on your business?
 If so, deducting qualified home office expenses could help lower your tax bill.
 You may be able to deduct a portion of your mortgage payment (including principal and mortgage interest paid) or rent, property taxes, utilities, maintenance costs, and more.

-There are two options for claiming this itemized deduction.
+There are two options for claiming this deduction.
 The simplified version provides a fixed deduction of $5 per square foot of your home used regularly and exclusively for business purposes, up to 300 square feet.
 The other option requires you to determine what percentage of your overall home’s square footage is used exclusively and regularly for your self-employment.
 For example, if you use 7 percent of your home for your business, then you may be able to deduct 7 percent of the expenses identified above.
 This option requires greater record-keeping and work at tax time but may provide a higher tax deduction.

 9. Office rent